 The data in Overton is available in a machine readable format using our REST API, which sits in-between our database and the web application.

 The API returns JSON and requires an API key to use.
-API access isn't enabled by default on new accounts; please reach out if you'd like to test it out.
+Note that API access isn't enabled by default on trial accounts; please reach out if you'd like to test it out.

 You can see if the API is enabled and get your API key by checking the "Use x Results" button on any search results page for a "Generate API call" option.

 If you select this your browser will be redirected to the API call for that search.